-Since then Tom and Miranda have grown the business together, and Miranda is now CEO.
-Metal remains Tom’s first love, but he has continued to explore the possibilities of form and shape, using both bronze and steel combined with other natural materials such as marble, timber, glass, leather, and even plaster.
-He travels constantly in search of new inspiration, drawing it from sources as diverse as Japan and Bauhaus-era Germany.
-Tom never really stops thinking about design, but away from the workshop and showroom, his interests include playing the guitar and spending quality downtime in Devon.
+Metal remains Tom’s first love, but he’s continued to explore the possibilities of form and shape afforded by new materials.
+He’s introduced bronze and steel combined with other natural materials such as marble, timber, glass, leather, and even plaster.
+He travels constantly in search of new inspiration, drawing on far-flung influences from Japan to Bauhaus-era Germany.
+Tom never really stops thinking about design, but away from the workshop and showroom, he can be found travelling, playing guitar, and enjoying quality downtime in Devon.

 Tom was joined in 2004 by Miranda Kirwan.
 With a sales and marketing background, she immediately started to increase sales and grow the business.
 She is now CEO, and she has played a vital part in the journey of the business.
 Her command of detail, her tenacity and her creative thinking are huge assets that have been key in ensuring the company continues to delight its customers around the world.